Pushkal17/pushkal17.github.io/index.md

 ---
 layout: page
-title: Hey!
+title: Hello World!
 subtitle: I am Pushkal Agarwal, I learn from data.
 ---

-### My short-bio
+### Short-bio
-Pushkal is an MPhil/PhD Scholar on "The Professor Sir Richard Trainor Scholarship-2017" and an avid technology enthusiast.
-His work focuses on social media analysis in the context of digital citizen engagement.
-Before joining King's College London (UK), he was a Data Analyst at Nielsen (India) Pvt.
+Hey there!
+I am Pushkal Agarwal, an MPhil/PhD Scholar on "The Professor Sir Richard Trainor Scholarship-2017" and an avid technology enthusiast.
+My work focuses on social media analysis in the context of digital citizen engagement.
+Before joining King's College London (UK), I was a data analyst at Nielsen (India) Pvt.
 Ltd. in Hyderabad, India.
-His honours include a Chairman’s Gold Medal for best all-round performance in graduating class of 2017 (BTech.
+My honours include a Chairman’s Gold Medal for best all-round performance in graduating class of 2017 (BTech.
 CSE) from LNMIIT, India.
-He also likes to manage events, writes his experiences, poems and plays table-tennis.
+I also like to manage events, write my experiences, poems and play table-tennis.

 ### Know more about me
 I am digitally engaged with my PhD project on "Citizen Engagement with the UK Parliament" under the lead supervision of [Dr. Nishanth Sastry](https://nms.kcl.ac.uk/nishanth.sastry/) (Senior Lecturer, Dept. of Informatics, KCL), second Supervisors- Dr. Andrew Blick (Senior Lecturer, Dept. of Politics and Contemporary History, KCL) and partner organization supervisor- Edward Wood (Director, House of Commons Library).